omniprime/100-days-of-code/log.md

 **Today's Progress**: Finished the tribute page.
 Took me the whole hour.

 **Thoughts:** Didn't think this would take me the whole hour to do.
 Hopefully the next project will not require as much research.
+I am also a bit frustrated that codepen does not allow the target="_blank" option to go to a link.
+Makes me think that my code does not work.